PiHw/Pi-Kitchen/sdcard/pi-kitchen/002-bootdisplay/README.md

-This recipe places a selection of selectable display settings on to the SD-Card.
+This recipe places a range of selectable display settings on to the SD-Card.

 The config.txt allows you to specify the configuration of the Raspberry Pi on boot (such as the display).